-In this tutorial, we will focus on creating a new Task in Asana, each time a Task is created in Shortlist.
+In this tutorial, we will create a new task in Asana, each time a Task is created in Shortlist.

-First, you will need to create an account on Zapier, which allows end users like you to integrate with web applications you use every day.
+First, you will need to create an account on Zapier, allowing end-users like you to integrate with web applications you use every day.
 Shortlist leverages Zapier to connect with Asana and thousands of other apps.

 Once you create your account, click on this link to add the Shortlist app to your Zapier account:

-(Note: The Shortlist Zapier app is currently still in beta phase so you will need to click on the above link to get access to it.)
+(Note: The Shortlist Zapier app is currently still in the beta phase, so you will need to click on the above link to access it.)

 You should see the following screen.